-If you loved Meghan Markle's custom Givenchy wedding dress, you might be able to see it up close by the end of the year.
-According to the Daily Express, Palace officials are already discussing making the gown the focus of an exhibit at Windsor Castle.
+If you loved Meghan Markle's custom Givenchy wedding dress, you're in luck—you'll be able to see it up close in just two days.
+According to CNN, the bridal gown will be the focus of an exhibit at Windsor Castle, which will run from October 26 to January 6.

 This won't be the first time that a royal wedding dress is put on display.
 Kate Middleton's lace gown by Sarah Burton for Alexander McQueen (and the tiara she borrowed from Queen Elizabeth on her big day) was part of a special exhibition at Buckingham Palace in 2011, which drew over 350,000 people.